 If you want to go beyond playgrounds, hike Ringing Rocks (with a hammer in hand), picnic waterfront at Nockamixon State Park or the Bristol Waterfront, or bike the many local trails like those in Tyler State Park.

-There are plenty of things to do this summer without breaking the bank!
+There are plenty of things to do this spring and summer without breaking the bank!